 How to Prevent Carpet Mold

 So what to do?
-Should you avoid installing carpet in basements or other places that be moisture-prone?
+Should you avoid installing carpet in basements or other places that are moisture-prone?

 It turns out to be relatively easy to prevent mold and mildew from attacking your carpet: